DSA4264/project/README.md

 ## Introduction

-This project leverages data analysis to evaluate bus route efficiency in Singapore and aims to identify routes that can be optimized or removed to improve public transportation efficiency.
+This project leverages data analysis to evaluate bus route efficiency in Singapore and aims to identify routes that can be optimised or removed to improve public transportation efficiency.

 ## Installation